What is edTPA?

 edTPA Support Team at SUNY Cortland

-The edTPA has also been designed to stregthen beginning teachers' understandings of planning, instruction, and assesment. in support of the edTPA process an edTPA SUNY Cortland Advisement Team has been appointed to help engage in continued dialogues with faculty, supervisors, and teacher candidates toward effective practice of the edTPA in our teacher education programs.
+The edTPA has also been designed to strengthen beginning teachers' understandings of planning, instruction, and assessment. in support of the edTPA process an edTPA SUNY Cortland Advisement Team has been appointed to help engage in continued dialogues with faculty, supervisors, and teacher candidates toward effective practice of the edTPA in our teacher education programs.

 - Dr. Andrea Lachance, Dean of School of Education, email@example.com

-- Dr. Chris Widdall, Instructor Childhood/Early Childhood Department, email@example.com
+- Dr. Chris Widdall, Assistant Professor Childhood/Early Childhood Department, firstname.lastname@example.org

 - Dr. Matthew Madden, Professor Physical Education Department, email@example.com (Lead Advisor for the School of Professional Studies.

-- Ms. Valerie Behr, Lecture I Childhood/Early Childhood Department, firstname.lastname@example.org (Lead Advisor for the School of Arts and Sciences).
+- Ms. Valerie Behr, Lecture II Childhood/Early Childhood Department, firstname.lastname@example.org (Lead Advisor for the School of Arts and Sciences).

 - Ms. Kimberly Kennedy, Adjunct Instructor Childhood/Early Childhood Department, email@example.com, (Lead Advisor for the School of Education).